vivaria/edisonrul.ing/docs/source/cards/by-order-of-the-emperor.md

-# BY ORDER OF THE EMPEROR
+# By Order Of The Emperor

 *   The effect of "By Order of the Emperor" is chained to the effect of the Normal Summoned Effect Monster.
 *   The effect of "By Order of the Emperor" can be chained to negate "King Tiger Wanghu"'s effect.